 This course is an introduction to machine language structure and coding, comprehensive description of the arithmetic, logical, branching, and I/O operations of interrupt system.
 Three hours of lecture per week.
-Prerequisite: COSI 216 or COSI 223.
+Prerequisite: COSI 223/ITEC 223.
 Fall or Spring.

 COSI 314 Computer-Aided Design (3)